 The Dietetic Internship Director assists each intern in completing the Registration Eligibility Application for Dietitians, upon successful completion of the above noted requirements.
 The registration examination is administered year round at ACT Centers nationwide.
 It is expected that Sage dietetic interns will successfully pass the RD exam within six months of completing the program.

 All interns must achieve the ACEND Competencies and Learning Outcomes for Dietetic Internship Programs during this practical experience.

 In an effort to meet the growing demand for Registered Dietitians, the Sage DI has opportunities to place interns in geographic locations beyond the Capital Region of NYS.
 Alternate placement options in NYS may include, yet are not limited to Kingston, Poughkeepsie, Plattsburgh and Utica/Rome areas.
 Additional placement options in western Massachusetts and southern Vermont may also be considered.
-Interns placed at these locations need to budget additional travel expenses for commuting to campus and staying on or near campus during orientations.
+Interns need to budget additional travel expenses for the commute and accommodations during orientation held at the Sage campus in Troy.

 Transportation & Housing

-A car and valid driver's license are necessary as travel to facilities is required.
+A car and valid driver's license are necessary as travel to facilities.
 Interns should anticipate traveling to a variety of locations (up to 10 different facilities/agencies throughout the 10-month program).
-Parking permits are required at The Sage Colleges parking lots, however temporary passes could be issued and street parking is available.
+Permits are required for parking in The Sage Colleges parking lots, however temporary passes could be issued and street parking is available.
 Interns are responsible for housing and transportation while completing the program.
 All interns will be required to attend events held on the Troy campus and within the Capital Region.